What Is Full Form Of BSE?

 The following are the main importance of the Bombay Stock Exchange:

 - It is easy to raise funds by issuing equity and debt securities through BSE as it is a trusted source from where the securities are traded in the financial market.

 - They provide an open platform for speculation within a legal framework.
-Bombay Stock Exchange is the best platform for healthy speculative trading, which helps fulfill the requirement of liquidity of an investor.
+Bombay Stock Exchange is the best platform for healthy speculative trading, which helps fulfill an investor’s liquidity requirement.